It’s that time again!

 Free or Cheap Movie Admission:

-- Regal Free Family Film Festival: Beginning in June, select Regal Theaters will be offering $1.00 G and PG rated movies on Tuesdays and Wednesdays beginning at 10 am.
+- Regal Summer Movie Express: Beginning in June, select Regal Theaters will be offering $1.00 G and PG rated movies on Tuesdays and Wednesdays beginning at 10 am.
 Click here to find a participating theater near you.

-- National Amusements Bookworm Wednesdays: Kids can get free admission to a select children’s film every Wednesday at 10 a.m. when they present a book report at a participating Showcase Cinemas, Multiplex Cinemas or Cinema de Lux box office.
+- National Amusements Bookworm Wednesdays: Kids can get free admission to a select children’s film every Wednesday from July 10-August 7 at 10 a.m. when they present a book report at a participating Showcase Cinemas, Multiplex Cinemas or Cinema de Lux box office.
 Accompanying parents or guardians and children under six also receive free admission and do not need to submit a book report.
-Program begins July 6 and ends August 10.

 - Cinemark Summer Movie Clubhouse: Participating Cinemark theaters are offering $1 family-friendly movies on select weekday mornings throughout the summer.
 You can opt to purchase an advance pass for all ten movies for just $5 making them only $0.50 each!
 Find a list of participating locations, dates and times here.